 Northern Ireland is served by two major airports, both in Belfast.
 We were able to find a great deal on flights from London through Ryanair, but there are many other airlines offering direct flights into Belfast from several destinations in the UK and Europe as well.

 Unless you want to be at the mercy of tour bus schedules (and I really don’t think you’ll want to be), you’re going to want to rent a car while you’re in Northern Ireland.
-It’s the only way you’ll be able to follow our weekend travel itinerary which makes sure you visit Northern Ireland’s best scenic spots at their least crowded times.
+It’s the only way you’ll be able to make sure you visit Northern Ireland’s best scenic spots at their least crowded times.

 Many visitors to Northern Ireland base themselves in Belfast.
 Both the ease of staying near where you’ll be flying in and out of and the vast supply of accommodation choices make this a good option.
 BUT, if your goal is to see the most scenic parts of Northern Ireland, Belfast isn’t the best choice.
 It’s a 1.5 hour drive from Belfast to the Giant’s Causeway – you’re definitely not going to want to do that first thing in the morning!